scylladb/scylla-monitoring/README.md

 ### Introduction

 An out-of-the-box configuration will have a server dedicated to running both Prometheus and Grafana.
-Some teams may already have existing Promotheus and/or Grafana infrastructure, in which case you are able to use.
+Some teams may already have existing Promotheus and/or Grafana infrastructure, in which case you are able to use your existing architecture.

 The monitoring infrastructure consists of several components, wrapped in Docker containers: